hear the harp of Väinämöinen...

 Scottish Galleries picture

-I was honored in the fall of 2012, when the National Galleries of Scotland asked me if they could use my arrangement and recording of the traditional Finnish folk tune "Tottele" as the background to a reading of an extract from The Kalevala, which will be available on a touch screen for people to listen to in relation to a painting by Akseli Gallen-Kallela.
+I was honored in the fall of 2012, when the National Galleries of Scotland asked me if they could use my arrangement and recording of the traditional Finnish folk tune "Tottele" as the background to a reading of an extract from The Kalevala, which was available on a touch screen for people to listen to in relation to a painting by Akseli Gallen-Kallela.
 A picture of the touch screen presentation is shown above.
-A link to the audio track can be found here.
-If you'd like to listen to the music itself, you can hear it here.
+Although the exhibit is no longer on display, you can listen to the music here.